intersel/iFSM/README.md

   - **pushpop_state_if_error** :
 	If 'PushState', then current state is pushed in the StateStack then next_state_if_error takes place.
 	If 'PopState', then the next state will be the one on top of the StateStack which is poped. next_state_if_error is so overwritten...
 If the stack is void, there is no state change.
-  - **propagate_event** : if defined, the current event is propagated to the next state if it's the name of an event, triggers the event...
+  - **propagate_event** : if defined to true, the current event is propagated to the next state if it's the name of an event, the event is triggered...
-  - **prevent_bubble** : if defined and true, the current event will not bubble to its parent machine
+  - **prevent_bubble** : for submachines use, if defined and true, the current event will not bubble to its parent machine.
+By default, events bubble from submachines to their parent
-  - **UI_event_bubble** : if defined and true, the current event will bubble.
+  - **UI_event_bubble** : for graphic events use, if defined and true, the current event will bubble.
 By default, no UI event bubbling...
   - **process_on_UItarget** : if defined and true, the current event will be processed only if the event was directly targeting the UI jQuery object linked to the machine